Chaenophryne: Characteristics

 Chaenophryne dreamers are, like other deep sea anglerfishes, sexually dimorphic, and both the metamorphosed males and females are distinguished from other genera of Oneirodidae by the long and slender suboperculum, which has a tapering point at its upper end, and by having a slightly concave rear edge to the operculum.
 The metamorphosed females do not have any sphenotic spines, although there are blunt ridges on the parietal and post-temporal bones.
 The rear edge of the frontal bone is highly curved.
 They have pigmented skin which clearly extends past the base of the caudal fin.
 They have a pigmented snout, the rear nostril is separate from the eye, and there are 17-27 teeth on the lower denticular.
 The largest species in the genus is C. longiceps with a maximum published standard length of 24.5 cm, while the smallest is C. ramifera with a maximum published standard length of 9.6 cm.

 Distribution and habitat

+1977 map of Chaenophryne species, before the discovery of C. quasiramifera.

 Chaenophryne dreamers are found in subtropical and tropical waters in the Atlantic, Indian and Pacific Oceans.
 They are found in the bathypelagic zone at depths between 350 and 1750 m.